Exploring Lay Ministry

 If you need some help discerning what your calling to lay ministry might be, and would value to the opportunity to talk this over with a vocations adviser, email Hannah who will put you in contact with with a Vocations Adviser in your area.
 You may also like to attend an Exploring Vocation day – see events page.

-An exciting course which began in September 2016 is the South West Ministry Training Course (SWMTC) Foundations in Christian Ministry.
-The year-long course starts each September and runs over six Saturdays.
+An exciting course which was introduced in September 2016 is the South West Ministry Training Course (SWMTC) Foundations in Christian Ministry.
+The year-long course starts each September and runs over seven Saturdays.
 It provides an opportunity for reflection, learning and listening to God with a group of others.
 This course is suitable for anyone who is discerning a calling to lay ministry – whether as a pastoral assistant, evangelist, a Lay Reader or something else.
 For more details on the course visit swmtc.org.uk.

 For more details on the ministry of Lay Readership, visit the Exploring Reader Ministry page.